 A) Pay down more principal to lower your future mortgage payments

 B) Refinance your mortgage to a lower rate than the reset rate

 E) Generate income from the property by renting out a room, a floor, or the entire property

 F) Generate more income from your job or a side-hustle to pay for higher payments if worse comes to worst

 G) Do nothing as the ARM resets to save time and potentially refinance fees

 You have plenty of time and plenty of options to make a positive financial move before your ARM resets to a higher rate.
 If you just pay your mortgage payments as usual and pay no extra principal, you will have paid down roughly 11% of principal after five years.

-What Is Your Peace Of Mind Worth?
+Why An Adjustable-Rate Mortgage Is Better: Peace Of Mind